Heart palpitations are heartbeats that suddenly become more noticeable. Sometimes they can feel as though the heart has skipped a beat.

 The following issues can also cause palpitations:

-Heart palpitations tend to feel like a fluttering or churning in the chest or neck, or can feel like an irregular sensation in the chest.
+Heart palpitations tend to feel like a fluttering or pounding in the chest or neck, or can feel like an irregular sensation in the chest.

 When more serious arrhythmias are responsible, palpitations can occur with the following symptoms:

-It is a good idea to speak to a doctor when palpitations:
+It is a good idea to speak with a doctor when palpitations:

 - follow a history of heart problems

 - are associated with symptoms such as dizziness, near fainting, fainting, chest pain, or shortness of breath

 Some cases require emergency medical attention.
 A person should seek medical help immediately when palpitations accompany any of these symptoms: